-Money donated to the We Are Here community centre project as of 10/12/2017 will be divided between two pots.
+Money donated to the We Are Here community centre project is divided between two pots.

 Children are pretty energetic in general, and the kids in Nea Kavala are no different!
 They love our sports activities, whether playing active games with simple equipment like sashes, cones and a ball, to more serious training in a sport like football, table tennis, ultimate frisbee etc with more professional gear.

 We Are Here needs your help to continue running our activities for children.
 Please donate and support us in funding our sports lessons for the coming months.

 The Women's Space has been a big part of many women's lives in the camp.
 In this safe environment, women of all ages come together to learn, be creative, exercise, cook, laugh, dance and escape from camp life for a few hours.

 As Nea Kavala is such a multicultural camp, we especially enjoy seeing women from different nationalities and cultures sharing food together.
 Preparing food and eating together is a great way to get to know another culture and bond.